The Aleksanteri institute is a national research centre for Russian and Eastern European studies.

-The Max Planck – University of Helsinki Center for Social Inequalities in Population Health studies what are the root causes of health inequalities and how these could be tackled.
+The Max Planck – University of Helsinki Center for Social Inequalities in Population Health (MaxHel) studies the root causes of health inequalities and the ways in which these could be tackled.

 The need to better understand the root causes of health inequalities is more pertinent than ever.
 Social inequalities in health and mortality have grown and the unprecedented health and social consequences of the COVID-19 pandemic may hit the vulnerable the hardest, further exacerbating health gaps.